-One of my favorite French recipes is crepes.
-During high school French class, we occasionally had food days.
-Everyone would make a classic French dish for the class to taste.
-Crepes were always part of the food day.
-My sweet little French teacher would make them right in the classroom.
+One of my all-time favorite French recipes is undoubtedly crepes.
+Back in high school French class, we had these fantastic food days where everyone would showcase a classic French dish for everyone to sample.
+The highlight was always my sweet little French teacher whipping up delicious crepes right in our classroom, filling the air with their irresistible aroma.

-This recipe makes about 16 crepes.
-We rarely have any left, but if there is, crepes can be stored in a food storage bag in the refrigerator for up to 3 days or frozen up to 3 months.
+This recipe yields approximately 16 crepes, and although we usually finish them all, any leftovers can be stored in a food storage bag in the refrigerator for up to three days or frozen for up to three months.

 Crêpes